maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 * **Public Sentiment:** determines the majority sentiment towards the movement

-* **Public Sentiment within a certain time period (parameters: start_date, end_date):** determines whether a certain protest (for example, a riot) affects how the movement is viewed
+* **Segmenting Dataset by Date (parameters: start_date, end_date):** segments a dataset within a specified time period.

-* **Keyword Extractor (parameters: keywords):** determines whether the issue itself is being spread, or whether the protester’s actions distract from that.
-I had a list, *keywords*, that held all the keyword variations that are related to a protest rather than the movement itself (e.g., keywords like "riot", "nuisance", "traffic", "problem", etc.).
+* **Keyword Extractor:** finds all the most popular keywords within a dataset of tweets.
 For this function, I used a KeyBERT model to extract keywords.

 Here are the results and conclusions I drew from my analysis: